tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 - Increasing complexity: milestones should be listed in estimated ascending order of difficulty and/or task complexity.

 ## The Roadmap, v0.1
-Here goes the first version of the roadmap.
-I tried dividing it into groups of progressive difficulty / value.
+Here goes the first version of the roadmap, divided it into groups of progressive complexity.
 It gets kind of weird towards the end, but remember I'm trying to be "general" in what we value in other humans that AIs could potentially do.

 ### Abstract game playing or niche-specific intelligence
 ✅ AI beats humans at chess — 1997 [<a href="https://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov">done</a> thanks to IBM]<br />